 Some common reasons include:

-- Poor Air Circulation: Your MacBook relies heavily on passive cooling and airflow.
-Blocking the vents (by using it on a bed or blanket, for instance) can quickly cause a temperature rise.
+- Poor Air Circulation: Blocking the vents can quickly cause a temperature rise.

-- Dust and Debris: Over time, internal fans can accumulate dust, leading to poor heat dissipation.
+- Dust and Debris: Internal fans can accumulate dust, leading to poor heat dissipation.

-- Too Many Background Processes: Apps running in the background—especially ones you don’t realize are active—can strain your CPU and GPU.
+- Too Many Background Processes: Apps running in the background can strain your CPU and GPU.

-- Outdated Software: Sometimes, an update contains essential bug fixes that reduce processor strain.
+- Outdated Software: An update may contain essential bug fixes that reduce processor strain.

-- Battery or Hardware Problems: These are more serious and often require diagnosis by a MacBook repair expert who can diagnose hardware faults accurately.
+- Battery or Hardware Problems: These often require diagnosis by a MacBook repair expert.

 Symptoms of an Overheating MacBook